kavehzare98/Folder-Cleanup-Utility/README.md

 ## B. Solution

-Simplify your file organization with the Folder Cleanup Utility—a collection of Python scripts designed to streamline the management of cluttered directories.
-This repository provides a set of versatile scripts that intelligently categorize files based on their extensions, effortlessly tidying up your folders and enhancing overall organization.
+This program organizes files in specified folders based on their file extensions.
+It includes two main modules: `downloads_functions` for cleaning up the Downloads folder and `documents_functions` for cleaning up the Documents folder.
+The cleanup is categorized into different folders based on file types.

 ## C. Benefits